ArthurPog/four-card-feature-section/README.md

 - [x] Comment my code
 - [x] Use CSS Variables
 - [x] Use CSS grid to create the layout
+- [x] Use CSS flex to understand it a little better

 I used this opportunity to further practice CSS grids and a mobile first approach meaning I started coding the CSS by coding the style for the mobile version first then moving up to the desktop design with conditional CSS.